PeterLuschny/table/README.md

   3) Keep the design philosophy you see in the code: base the implementations on the rows of a triangle, not on the individual T(n, k), whenever possible.
 In other words, we regard a triangle as a 1-dim sequence of lists, not as a 2-dim matrix of terms.

   4) We do not aim for one-liners.
 Readability is important.

+Workflow:

+  1) Copy the Template.py file, rename the copy "Myseq.py", and replace in the file the function "template" with your sequence function "myseq" and the class "Template" by "Myseq".
+Note the case sensitivity and that "@cache" for "myseq" is mandatory.

+  2) In the file _tablmake insert the names "Myseq.py" and "Myseq" in the list of files and classes.

+  3) Execute the file _tablmake (producing a new Tables.py).
+Done.